AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ### I can learn anything by myself

-I can learn anyting by myself, I think this starts with the belief that everything is possible and that every intention is important, so it drives actions and progress.
-Actions and progresses that can take many shapes, more or less expected but that bring us into a zone of exploration and transforms into learnings.
+**I can learn anyting by myself, I think this starts with the belief that everything is possible and that every intention is important, so it drives actions and progress.
+Actions and progresses that can take many shapes, more or less expected but that bring us into a zone of exploration and transform into learnings.**

 I have a deep belief that I can learn anything.